 Green Sleeve with you (remember to take it with you when you leave).

 Yes, while your Goals of Care Designation can be changed at any time, it should be reviewed if:

 “Talking with my healthcare team about my health circumstances, beliefs and values helps me feel included when deciding the most suitable goal of care designation for me and my circumstances.”

-Author: Advance Care Planning Group, Alberta Health Services
+Author: Palliative and End of Life Care Team, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact firstname.lastname@example.org.